Daijiro Chirino: Almería

 On 6 July 2025, Chirino signed a five-year contract with fellow second division side UD Almería.

 International career

-Born in the Netherlands, Chirino is of Curaçaoan descent.
-He was called up to play for the Curaçao national team for a set of friendlies in June 2023.
+Chirino was called up to play for the Curaçao national team for a set of friendlies in June 2023.

 Personal life

+Born in the Netherlands, Chirino is of Curaçao and Indonesian descent.

 Chirino has been good friends with fellow professional footballer Jayden Oosterwolde since they played youth football together at ZAC.